storypku/cuda-support-for-bazel/README.md

-# cuda-support-in-bazel
+# CUDA Support for Bazel

 ## Introduction

 As of Bazel 3.2.0, there is still no native CUDA support in Bazel (Refer to [Bazel issue: Native CUDA Support](https://github.com/bazelbuild/bazel/issues/6578) to see why).
-As such, I extracted CUDA support for Bazel code from the [TensorFlow](https://github.com/tensorflow/tensorflow.git) project.
+As such, I extracted CUDA support code for Bazel from the [TensorFlow](https://github.com/tensorflow/tensorflow.git) project.

 The mechanism behind CUDA support for Bazel was Bazel's custom toolchain support.
-Refer to [tutorial-cc-toolchain-config](https://docs.bazel.build/versions/master/tutorial/cc-toolchain-config.html) for an thorough understanding.
+Refer to [tutorial-cc-toolchain-config](https://docs.bazel.build/versions/master/tutorial/cc-toolchain-config.html) for an thorough understanding on Bazel's `cc-toolchain-config`.

 ## Warnings Ahead